 - Must have a Bachelor’s degree or a comparable academic or professional qualification

-- Must be available to participate in the course (including the in-person training, distance learning and experiential learning highlighted above)
+- Must be available to participate the course (including the remote training, distance learning and experiential learning highlighted above)

 - Must have the permission of your employer to participate in all aspects of the program